Traders Mastermind Dunning Kruger

 They’re elated and overcome with excitement.

-Not too far in the future though, and after a string of bad trades, they start to realise that trading is more intricate and nuanced than they initially thought.
+Not too far in the future, after a string of bad trades, reality sets in.

 Setting Realistic Expectations